paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-152-energy-independence-and-security.md

   (G) the National Laboratories; and

   (H) other Federal agencies, as the Secretary determines appropriate.

-(4) UpdatesThe Secretary shall update the report required under this section every 3 years for the duration of the program under section 11 So in original.
+(4) **Updates** — The Secretary shall update the report required under this section every 3 years for the duration of the program under section 11 So in original.
 Probably should be “subsection”. (a) and shall submit the updated report to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.

 **(c) Program implementation** In carrying out the research, development, demonstration, and commercial application aims of section,22 So in original.
 Probably should be “of this section,”. the Secretary shall—